dgarage/NBXplorer/README.md

 ## Prerequisite

 * Install [.NET Core 2.0](https://www.microsoft.com/net/core)
-* Have Bitcoin Core instance synched and running
+* Bitcoin Core instance synched and running, at least 0.13.1.
+(0.14.1 if you want the segwit goodness coming)

 ## How to run?